NCAA Basketball Ratings Methodology

 All-Time Rankings are constructed by merging the ratings of all individual years.
 Since all ratings are points above or below the average team that year, the all-time ratings should be seen as quality of the team in the context of the era in which they played, and not necessarily a measure of who would win if matched up.
 The absolute level of play in college basketball likely changes over time due to resources available to athletes, the number of early exits to NBA, rule changes, and many other factors.

 Offensive and defensive ratings require an estimate of number of possessions to be known in order to calculate the efficiency of the offense and defense.
 For recent years, the estimated number of possessions is calculated using field goal attempts, free throw attempts, turnovers, and offensive rebounds.
 When complete statistics aren't available for some teams/years in the past, the required stats are estimated using regression analysis on the statistics that are available.
 Analysis shows that in most cases, estimating these statistics does not have a significant effect on the offensive/defensive split.
-As the Predictive Ratings and Achievement Ratings do not require number of possessions, they are calculated the same way for older seasons as they are for more recent seasons.
+As the Predictive Ratings and Expected Predictive Ratings do not require number of possessions, they are calculated the same way for older seasons as they are for more recent seasons.

 Season Simulation